suconghou/u2web/README.md

 you should change `service/index.js` and `yarn buildwc` to use your own worker or videoproxy backend

 or set localStorage on your website

+**build from source**

+update `public/index.html`, modify the script `fastload.min.js` to the latest version if you need.

+default config is in `src/service/index.js` but can be override by localStorage, update it as you need.

+`yarn install` and `yarn build` to build website, `yarn buildwc` to build web component

 本项目仅作为学习使用,切勿用作其他用途